An imperceptible connection between the Clebsch--Gordan coefficients of $U_q(\mathfrak{sl}_2)$ and the Terwilliger algebras of Grassmann graphs: Finite-dimensional irreducible -modules

-We summarize this section as follows: Let $\M(\H)$ denote the set of all isomorphic classes of finite-dimensional irreducible $\H$-modules.
-Let $\I(\H)$ denote the set consisting of all quadruples $(a,b,c,d)$ where $a,b,c$ are complex numbers with $b\not=0$ and $d$ is a nonnegative integer satisfying Lemma \ref{lem:Vd(abc)_irr}(i), (ii).
+We summarize this section as follows: Let $\M(\H)$ denote the set of all isomorphism classes of finite-dimensional irreducible $\H$-modules.
+Let $\I(\H)$ denote the set consisting of all quadruples $(a,b,c,d)$ where $a,b,c\in \C$ with $b\not=0$ and $d\in \N$ satisfy Lemma \ref{lem:Vd(abc)_irr}(i), (ii).
 By Lemma \ref{lem:Vd(abc)_irr} there exists a map $\I(\H)\to \M(\H)$ given by

 for all $(a,b,c,d)\in \I(\H)$.
 By Theorem \ref{thm:irrHmodule} the map $\I(\H)\to \M(\H)$ is onto.
 Observe that there is an action of the multiplicative group $\{\pm 1\}$ on $\I(\H)$ given by

 Let $\I(\H)/\{\pm 1\}$ denote the set of all $\{\pm1\}$-orbits of $\I(\H)$.
 Combined with Corollary \ref{cor:irrHmodule} the map $\I(\H)\to \M(\H)$ induces a bijection $\I(\H)/\{\pm 1\}\to \M(\H)$.